3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/labs/unit_02/node/node-lab/node-lab.md

 We can now keep track of the different routes that you have asked for, but we are not handling them yet.

 Handling them is pretty straight forward.
-You use an if/else statement or switch statement - the same that you have used for the last three weeks.
+You can use an if/else statement or switch statement - the same conditional statements that you have used for the last three weeks.

 If the variable `pathname` is `/fun-times` build x response <br />
 else if the variable `pathname` is `/movies` build y response <br />